DuckBlockchain/UIswap/README.md

 - [TanStack Query](https://tanstack.com/query)

-## Contact

-For questions or support, please open an issue on the GitHub repository or contact us at support@uiswap.com.

 ---

-Made with ❤️ by the UIswap Team
+Made with ❤️ by the GMonchain Team